jacobbieker/Aperio_imaging_consolidator/README.md

 #   HOW TO USE
 There are a few ways to use this script.

-Pre-requisites: R 3.1.0 or higher is installed on the computer being used
+Pre-requisites: R 3.1.0 or higher is installed on the computer being used, along with Perl 2.10.0 or higher
                 Internet connection to install required libraries if they are not already installed

 For Windows users: